 float isn't

-So, if we wanted to ensure our template type was an integer, we no longer need to manually create static assertions.
+So, if we wanted to ensure our type was an integer, we no longer need to manually create assertions or implement SFINAE.
 Instead, we can just replace typename

-with a concept in our template parameter list.
+with the name of a concept in our template parameter list.

 So, instead of writing this: